jotavare/jotavare.github.io/valgrind_cheatsheet/memcheck.md

 <div class="code-example" markdown="1">
 Produce a `xtmemory.kcg` file.
-</br>Install `KCachegrind` to examine it.
+<br>Install `KCachegrind` to examine it.
-</br>It shows a visual backtrace of places in the code that leaked memory.
+<br>It shows a visual backtrace of places in the code that leaked memory.
 </div>
 ```shell
 valgrind --xtree-memory=full --leak-check=yes ./program